jbenner-radham/node-vcard-core/README.md

 This is still very much a WIP project and is _**not**_ feature complete.

-Currently only vCard 4.0 is supported but support for other versions is planned for the future. vCard generation is _almost_ complete, after that work will begin on parsing.
+Currently only vCard 4.0 is supported but support for other versions is planned for the future. vCard generation is complete, work is currently being done on parsing.

 Testing
 -------